voxel51/fiftyone/docs/source/user_guide/plots.rst

 Attaching a plot
 ----------------

-The code below demonstrates the basic pattern of connnecting a |ResponsivePlot|
+The code below demonstrates the basic pattern of connecting a |ResponsivePlot|
 to a |Session|:

 .. code-block:: python